The Emotional Piggy Bank: Building an enriched relationship

 #relationshipimprovement

-• Persistent sense of being overwhelmed
+• Persistent feeling of being overwhelmed

 • Excessive fatigue